a-morales/kwm/README.md

 Whenever Kwm is started, it will automatically tile the currently opened windows, using binary space partitioning.

-There are 2 types of split modes available, vertical and horizontal split.
+There are 3 types of split modes available, optimal (width/height ratio), vertical and horizontal split.
-The user can toggle between these 2 modes using the hotkeys cmd+alt+ctrl+7 for vertical split, and cmd+alt+ctrl+- for horizontal split.
+The user can toggle between these modes using the hotkeys:

+    optimal cmd+alt+ctrl+o
+    vertical cmd+alt+ctrl+7
+    horizontal cmd+alt+ctrl+-

 Kwm mainly consists of three panes so to speak.
 The main pane is the entire screen.
 (minus whatever screen-padding set in display.cpp)